Upgrade from 1.2.5 to 2.0.0

 Important

 The storage page must be configured before executing the upgrade wizard.
-Otherwise initial journal entries may be created in unintended locations.
+Otherwise initial or repaired journal entries may be created in unintended locations.

 Step 4: Run Upgrade Wizard